quartilefour/Winnow/README.md

  `cd code/winnow` followed by `./gradlew clean build`

- Then to build the 3 containers run the below command, it will take a few minutes the first time this command is run as it has to download a bunch of dependent images.
+ Then to build the 3 containers go to the root folder <GFN> and run the below command, it will take a few minutes the first time this command is run as it has to download a bunch of dependent images.

  `docker-compose build`

- Alternatively you can use the helper script `build-code-containers.sh` which will do the above steps for you.
+ Alternatively you can run the helper script `build-code-containers.sh` in the root folder <GFN> which will build the code and also create all the relevant containers in a single step.

  Once all the images are successfully built to bring up the all the 3 containers run the command.

  `docker-compose up`

- Alternatively, if you are actively working on the django app and only want to run db and adminer containers, run the command
+ Alternatively, if you are actively working on the web backend app and only want to run db and adminer containers, run the command

  `docker-compose up db.cscie599.com adminer.cscie599.com`

  To tear down the setup, you can do `control + c` on the shell where the docker-compose command was run or run the command `docker-compose down` in a different shell.

- The containers when started using the docker-compose script start in a bridge network gfn_default.
-To start a container outside of docker-compose but still connect to the gfn_default start the container with the following command
+ The containers when started using the docker-compose script use a bridge network gfn_default.
+To start a container outside of docker-compose but still connect to the gfn_default network start the container with the following command

  `docker run --network gfn_default -p 8080:8080 -t cscie599/gs-spring-boot-docker`